nusofthq/avchat-documentation/socialengine.md

 <h2 id="accessing-the-avchat-admin-area-socialengine">Access the AVChat admin area</h2>

 The AVChat admin interface allows you to kick and ban users, view private discussions, log in as hidden, close, open and delete rooms, change the license key, etc.
-SocialEngine PHP 4 has 5 default member levels: Public, Default Level, Moderators, Admins and Super Admins.
+SocialEngine PHP 4 has 5 default member levels:

+* Public
+* Default Level
+* Moderators
+* Admins
+* Super Admins

 By default Moderators, Admins and Super Admins have access to the AVChat admin interface.